Explain why the ancient Persians were known for their efficient communication system?

 In detail, for those interested!

-The use of carrier pigeon
+The ingenious use of carrier pigeons

 Did you know?